 – Adaptation to New Challenges: Ongoing clinical trials allow researchers to modify existing vaccines to combat new variants of a virus or to respond to entirely novel pathogens.
 For example, the rapid development

-Clinical trials focusing on infectious diseases face significant challenges when it comes to recruiting and retaining participants.
+Clinical trials focusing on infectious disease and vaccine face significant challenges when it comes to recruiting and retaining participants.
 One primary reason is the fear and stigma often associated with infectious diseases, which can lead to potential participants avoiding clinical trials due to concerns about privacy and discrimination.
 Moreover, these trials frequently target populations that are either underserved by healthcare systems or have limited access to medical care, which can complicate outreach and engagement efforts.

 Varying disease prevalence and epidemiology

-Infectious diseases often have fluctuating prevalence rates, with outbreaks occurring unpredictably.
+infectious disease and vaccine often have fluctuating prevalence rates, with outbreaks occurring unpredictably.
 This variability makes it difficult to conduct trials in regions where the disease is endemic at any given time.
 Furthermore, the epidemiological patterns of infectious diseases can alter rapidly in response to environmental changes, human behaviour, and other factors, requiring adaptable trial designs and flexible research strategies to ensure the collection of valid and reliable data.

 Ethical considerations in trial design